TalvinJoshuaJacobs/HCFandLCM/Documentation.md

 ### Part 4

 > "Produce a detailed written explanation of the importance of prime numbers within the field of computing."

+This report provides a detailed written explanation regarding the importance of prime numbers which is supplemented by their definition and supported with examples of their use in the field of computing.